hianjana/Seattle-Airbnb-Data-Analysis-and-Booking-Price-Prediction/README.md

 1) listings.zip - This zip file contains the details of all the Aribnb Seattle proprty listings.
 2) calendar.csv - This zip file contains the dates against which each listings is already booked or availabe for booking.

-Since the project is aimed at new properties,the reviews.csv or any review related data present in the listings dataset has not been used.
+Since the project is aimed at new properties, any review related data present in the listings dataset has not been used.
+Also the reviews file present in Kaggle has not been used.

 ## High level data preparation steps